AlexJReid/blog/content/posts/monoblok-massive/index.md

 ./examples/json-massive/run.sh
 ```

-That runs the daemon, fires the synthetic producer for 5 seconds, and prints tables of the raw frames, the demuxed prices, the stable mirror, and the alerts side by side.
+This will run monoblok, the synthetic producer for 5 seconds, and prints tables of the raw frames, the demuxed prices, the stable mirror, and the alerts side by side.

 Binaries are on the [releases page](https://github.com/lexvicacom/monoblok/releases) if you would rather not build from source.
 The earlier [playground post](/posts/monoblok-demo/) is the easiest way to get a feel for the primitives without running anything locally.